Clastify logo

 Hot desert conditions

-A hot desert is a terrestrial biome with very low precipitation and high temperatures, often with intense sunlight and large differences between day and night temperatures.
-Water is the main limiting factor, although heat and poor soil development also play a part.
+A hot desert is a terrestrial biome with very low precipitation and high temperatures, often with intense sunlight and big day-to-night temperature changes.
+Water is the main limiting factor, though heat and poorly developed soils also play a part.

 Creosote bush, Larrea tridentata, is a named hot desert plant.
-Its small resin-coated leaves cut water loss and reflect some sunlight.
-An extensive root system lets it absorb water quickly after rare rain.
-During drought, it can reduce growth, then resume activity when water becomes available.
-The spacing between shrubs reduces competition for scarce soil water too.
+Its small, resin-coated leaves cut down water loss and reflect some sunlight.
+It has an extensive root system, so after rare rain it can take up water quickly.
+During drought, it can slow its growth and then become active again when water is available.
+The wide spacing between shrubs reduces competition for scarce soil water.

 Merriam’s kangaroo rat, Dipodomys merriami, is a named hot desert animal.
 It is nocturnal, so it forages when temperatures are lower.
 It lives in burrows, where the air is cooler and more humid than at the surface.
 It gets much of its water from dry seeds through metabolic reactions, produces very concentrated urine and dry faeces, and avoids wasteful evaporative cooling whenever possible.